 - Obtain Your Records: Contact your doctor/dentist/etc. to notify them of your move and request copies of your family’s medical records.
 They might even be able to provide you with recommendations for new physicians once you’re moved in.
 Don’t forget to do this with your pet’s records as well!
-Also, if you have children, be sure to contact their school to receive their transcripts and initiate transfers of their school records to their new school(s).
+If you have children, be sure to contact their school to receive their transcripts and initiate transfers of their school records to their new school(s).

 Six Weeks Out

 - Solidify Travel Arrangements: Find lodging if you need to break up a drive over a long distance or if your new home won’t be ready as soon as you arrive.
-Schedule and confirm flight plans if your traveling by plane to your new city or town.
+Schedule and confirm flight plans if your traveling by plane to your or town.

 One Month Out

 - Contact Utility Companies: You do not want to be paying a water bill for water you’re no longer using.
-Make sure to notify your utility companies of your move so they disconnect services the day after you’re gone.
-That being said, be sure to also contact the utility companies in your new city to ensure things like water and electricity will be functioning when you arrive.
+Make sure to notify your utility companies of your move, so they disconnect services the day after you’re gone.
+That being said, be sure also to contact the utility companies in your new city to ensure things like water and electricity will be functioning when you arrive.

 - Check Your Car: Especially if you are traveling across states for your move, bring your car in for any necessary oil changes, tire fixes, or other tune-ups to ensure it survives the trip.